tkubica12/MicroHack-AppInnovation/README.md

 - All challenges except for ch05-innovation are designed so that **you do not have to change any application code to succeed**.
 Making code changes is still fine if required for your chosen approach.

 ### Prerequisites and existing infrastructure
-You must have GitHub account so you can ask for GitHub Copilot license for our session and to fork repository later in challenge 3.
+You must have GitHub account so you can ask for GitHub Copilot license for our session and get assigned to GitHub Organization (so you can leverage Codespaces and Actions paid centrally).

-There is Azure subscription and Resource Group deployed for you and facilitator will provide you with login.
-Note due to security rules in training tenant you might be required to enroll this account to MFA.
+There is Azure subscription and Resource Group deployed for you and facilitator will provide you with login to [Azure Portal](https://portal.azure.com).
+Note due to security rules in training tenant you will be required to enroll this account to MFA using Microsoft Authenticator app after first login.
 Inside you will find Virtual Machine with credentials ```azureuser``` and password ```Azure12345678``` accessible via Bastion host from Azure Portal.
 This VM contains application that use local SQL Server Express, .NET app and image files stored in a folder.

 After VM starts use PowerShell script ```C:\start-app.ps1``` to run your application and access it at ```http://localhost:5000```.